Private Trialthon at Sukhna for 1st time; rules flouted, wrong precedent being set: officials

 Come Sunday, the waters of Sukhna Lake will for the first time in its history hold a private event.

-The organisers of the event have termed it as Olympic and Sprint Triathlon, despite the event having neither affiliation with the Triathlon Federation of India or Indian Olympics Association.
+The organisers of the event have termed it as Olympic and Sprint Triathlon, despite the event having neither affiliation with the Triathlon ederation of India or Indian Olympics Association.

 Subscriber Only Stories